JarLowrey/Space-Shooter-Android/README.md

 To The Moon

 Todo

-Change App name
+1. Change App name
-JTronLabs intro activity
+2. JTronLabs intro activity
-Balance sound intensities?
+3. Balance sound intensities?
-new icon for healing in store
+4. new icon for healing in store
-main menu redesign
+5. main menu redesign
-guns occasionally come out of sync tap to shoot
+6. guns occasionally come out of sync

 Eventual Improvements

-Stats - accuracy, enemies killed, times played infinite mode - access the store and semi-randomly generate enemies explosive mode - start with best stuff, no store, see how far you can go longer/better story mode
+1. Stats - accuracy, enemies killed, times played
+1. infinite mode - access the store and semi-randomly generate enemies
+1. explosive mode - start with best stuff, no store, see how far you can go
+1. longer/better story mode
-Moving particle background
+1. Moving particle background